Physics 410: Computational Physics (Fall 2024)

 project-1.zip

-Note that when creating the zip'ed folder you do not need to specify the .zip extension---that will be done automatically.
-Also, please minimize use of the submission comment feature in Canvas.
+Finally, please minimize use of the submission comment feature in Canvas.
 If you have information that you wish conveyed to the TAs, include it in your writeup.
 Also note that if you need to resubmit your assignment for any reason, Canvas will probably force you to use a distinct name for the submission.
 This is fine.

 IMPORTANT!!